PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can I use side imaging on my trolling motor?

 Yes, but with limitations.
 Side imaging works best when traveling straight at consistent speeds.
 The constant turning of a trolling motor creates blurred, stretched images.
-Consider if the compromised performance is worth it.
+MEGA Side Imaging requires specialized brackets and performs best on cable-steer motors that maintain consistent direction.

 Do I need a special bracket for my trolling motor brand?

 Universal brackets work for most installations, but brand-specific brackets often fit better and look cleaner.
-Minn Kota, MotorGuide, and Garmin all make brackets optimized for their motors.
+Minn Kota offers the MKR-15 and MKR-18 kits, while MotorGuide has adapter kits for their X-series motors.
+For live imaging systems, zero degree mounts from Precision Sonar or FishObsessed provide the best results.

 How long should my transducer cable be?